PANIC MONSTER DOESN'T LIVE HERE ANYMORE!

 his psychiatric treatment, for help with panic

-issues!
-Repressed anger, unexpressed resentment or hurt also
+attacks!
+Unexpressed resentment or anger and hurt also

-behavior, which severely compromises you and your relationships--but
+behaviors, which severely compromise you and your relationships,

 EMBRYOS GROW INTO PANIC MONSTERS.

-When various feelings get disposed of, in order to have
+When various feelings get disposed of in order to have a better

-a better experience with Mom and Dad, it's pretty common for children
+experience with Mom and Dad, it's pretty common for children to

-of these reflexes that helped us regulate internal tension and divert
+of these reflexes that helped us regulate internal pain or tension

 worse" than we did.
 Our parents may have had a hand

-cry about!"
-These remarks were supposedly intended to
+remarks were supposedly intended to obliterate any difficult

-there are inherent problems with these coping mechanisms, as they
+there are serious, inherent problems with these coping mechanisms,

-can easily sit for years~ like buried land mines, waiting
+as they can easily sit for years~ like buried land mines,

 uncomfortable, but authentic feelings.
 On the other,